-Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision
+Last updated: What is CIAM: Benefits, security features, build vs buy decision in 2024

-What is CIAM in 2023: Benefits, security features, build vs buy decision
+What is CIAM: Benefits, security features, build vs buy decision in 2024

 Keep in mind, data privacy is only increasing in popularity and importance for consumers – and their willingness to give you their data begins with your customer experience.

-After all, 43% of U.S. consumers say they would not give companies permission to collect their personal data to allow for more personalized, customized experiences.
+After all, 43% of U.S. consumers say they wouldn’t give companies permission to collect their personal data.
 The one caveat?
 They will (88% of them at least) give you their data if they trust your brand.

 With such high customer expectations and so much on the line, there’s one technology brands have at their disposal to ensure customer data security, convenience, and empower internal employees: CIAM.